 It’s an important question because the world is changing, fast.
 Successful companies need people who can lead with emotional intelligence, be flexible to new ideas and adapt their plans when required, leaving their ego at the door.
 The Beta woman’s time is now.

-Beta celebrates the collaborators, the pragmatists, and the people who believe that being nice works and getting your own way isn’t always the most important thing.
+Quiet Girls Can Run The World celebrates the collaborators, the pragmatists, and the people who believe that being nice works and getting your own way isn’t always the most important thing.
 It explores the unsung workforce of Beta women who are being great bosses, great leaders and are still living their own lives.